nortikin/sverchok/docs/_sources/nodes/field/vector_field_math.rst.txt

 * **SFieldC**.
 The scalar field result of the calculation.
 * **VFieldD**.
 The second vector field result of the calculation.

-The availability of the oututs is defined by the mathematical operation being used.
+The availability of the outputs is defined by the mathematical operation being used.
 Output names are adjusted corresponding to the selected operation.

 Examples of usage